MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/use-group-policy-to-deploy-known-issue-rollback.md

 ### <a id="configure"></a> 5.
 Configure the GPO

-Edit your GPO to use the KIR Activation Policy
+Edit your GPO to use the KIR activation policy:

 1. Right-click the GPO that you created [previously](#gpo), and then select **Edit**.
 1. In the Group Policy Editor, select ***GPOName*** > **Computer Configuration** > **Administrative Templates** > **KB&nbsp;*#######* Issue *XXX* Rollback** > **Windows 10, version *YYMM***.